-The nobles in turn enjoyed considerable privilege and were granted large estates and castles.
-Nobles of a lower degree lived in the village manor which was an integral part of medieval villages.
-The Medieval lady was thus an essential element of the medieval times as she was a representative of the nobility.
+Nobles enjoyed considerable privilege and were granted large estates and castles.
+Nobles of a lower degree lived in the village manor which was an integral part of a medieval village.
+The Medieval lady was thus an essential element of medieval times as she was a representative of the nobility.

 The daily life of a medieval lady would start at dawn with the commencement of the mass where she would be assisted by her maids.
 After meals she could spend time in the company of other ladies and maids to discuss tournaments, marriages, and literature.